What is the UK's 'most hated clothing'?

 Although the trunks are worn by many athletes across the world, it seems the average Briton is not quite ready to champion the style yet.

-In parts of Europe, including in France, it is compulsory for men to wear the tight trunks in most public pools.
+Meanwhile, in parts of Europe, including in France, it is compulsory for men to wear the tight trunks in most public pools.

 Matthew Smith, of YouGov, said: "Our results show that some things really are better left to the imagination.